Groups and ClassesTake The Journey

 - Sunday Prayer Service – a focused 30-minute time of corporate prayer in the Sanctuary, led by the Lead Pastor and other staff members and elders.
 The prayer service flows straight into the the main morning worship service.
 Sundays, 9:30 AM, Sanctuary.

 - Called Prayer Meetings

-Focus of these prayer meetings change according to specific burdens of the church, community and/or Nation.
+The focus of these prayer meetings changes according to specific burdens of the church, community

 - Prayer Leaders Breakfast

 Leaders of prayer groups and Westmore staff gather annually for a time of corporate prayer, fellowship

 andvision casting over breakfast.

 A concert prayer of the entire church for students, educators, and school administrators is offered on a Sunday morning at the beginning of each new school year.

 This is a forty-day prayer emphasis before Easter, usually following a specifically designed prayer guide, and sometimes accompanied by a prayer walk.